semanticist21/query-key-chain/README.md

 The action method appends `action` and a specific key to the preceding array.
 This is useful for querying a specific action identified by the key.

+`'all'` is always included as the next segment after the base key, regardless of whether preceding chains like `list`, `detail` have been used or not.

+When `all()` is invalidated, all cascading children, including those created with details, are invalidated as well.

 `base.action("action-test")`: Creates a query key ['test', 'all', 'action', 'action-test'].
 `base.list("list-test").detail("detail-test").action("action-test")`: Creates a more specific query key under list, detail.